 Types of Salary Increases

-In the event COLA increases are awarded they will be effective July 1 of the new fiscal year.
-The President, in conjunction with the Cabinet and the Board of Trustees, will determine the percentage of the COLA increase.
-Newly hired or promoted employees with effective personnel action dates on or before April 1 of the current fiscal year are eligible for the COLA increase.
-Anyone hired after April 1, would not be eligible until July 1 of the following fiscal year.
+In the event annual salary increases are awarded they will be effective January 1 of the new calendar year.
+The President, in conjunction with the Board of Trustees, will determine the percentage of the annual salary increase.
 All new hires must be compensated at the minimum salary of the job grade.
 Annual salary increases for Unionized Employees are subject to the Collective Bargaining Agreement.

 - Equity Increases:

 Equity increases should only be requested when the grade assignment is correct but the salary within the range may not be commensurate with the experience, skills, and longevity in the position.
 Equity increases should be planned and budgeted for in the fiscal year in which they would be awarded.